Little Theatre School has the complete preschool programs necessary to prepare your child for the challenges of Kindergarten and First Grade.

 I am a mother of two children.
 I own a private music studio in Beverly where I teach young children piano and accordion.
 I take karate and violin lessons, and enjoy singing.

 I am thrilled to join the faculty at Little Theatre School.
 I couldn't have found a more wonderful place to continue my work enriching the lives of children.

 I have been a substitute teacher in Lynn for grades K-5 for over 6 years.
 My love of working with students and families began when my children entered elementary school 12 years ago.
 I became very involved as a classroom volunteer, moved on to 8 years as a PTO President and then became a Lynn Public Schools employee.
 My experience also includes working as an Enrichment Instructor for Wicked Cool for Kids, a STEAM-based educational program enrichment company in Stoneham, MA.
 I hope to bring my love of helping children think, learn, create and work together while having fun to Little Theatre School as Free Choice Room teacher.

-Our family of five includes my three active teens aged 18, 16 and 13.
+Our family of five includes my three active teens.
 My interests include summers at the beach in Martha's Vineyard, music, reading, exercise, and spending time with family and friends.